giriraj191/operating_systems/README.md

 Your feedback is valuable!
 If you have suggestions for improving existing resources or ideas for new additions to the repository, please don't hesitate to open an issue or reach out to the repository maintainers.

 ## Contact
-Connect with me on LinkedIn - Giriraj @giriraj191 [Connect](https://www.linkedin.com/in/giriraj191/)
+Connect with me on LinkedIn, find my profile under the name/handle - Giriraj / @giriraj191 [CONNECT](https://www.linkedin.com/in/giriraj191/) or email me at graj05645@gmail.com.
-Want to discuss a topic or collaborate with me, Great! email me at graj05645@gmail.com.
 Additionally, if you prefer to communicate via WhatsApp, kindly email me your contact details and the topic of discussion, and I will promptly get back to you.
 Thank you, and I look forward to engaging with you.

 ## License
 Copyright (c) 2024 Giriraj (graj05645@gmail.com).
 All Rights Reserved